Gracey0201/FinalProject/README.md

 FROM roads_vector r
 JOIN coastalzone_vector c ON ST_Intersects(r.geom, c.geom);`

-_map below is the result of the spatial queries above_
+_The map below is the result on some of the spatial queries above_

 ![MA Coastal Map3](https://github.com/Gracey0201/FinalProject/blob/main/query2.PNG)